adriankubinyete/sols-biome-grinder/README.md

 biome detection reliability is average 80% no false-positives as of now (about #1000 server rolls)

+To-do:
+- IMPROVEMENT: align camera to read biome image better (results in better confidence in biome identification)
+- IMPROVEMENT: use windows api to get dll and read biome from memory if possible (no idea)
+- COMPATIBILITY: dont use absolute coordinates, use coordinates relative to roblox window (gotta study how to implement this properly, but results in not being resolution-dependant, in short, make the app work independant of whoever runs it and their setup)
+- COMPATIBILITY: better detections for things that i am hard-coded estimating (load times, etc. results in independency of user hardware specs if i can accurately detect when something loads etc.)
+- FEAT: auto pop hp2 in specific biome.
+- FEAT: stop server rolling in specific biome, for the biome's entire duration (for now its flat 2 minutes wait)
+- CODEBASE: look for timing improvements
+- CODEBASE: organize/modularize better
+- CODEBASE: refactor everything
+- QOL: make the app more intuitive to use (better naming in configs, etc)
+- QOL: (distant) some kind of interface

+//

 Really crude setup guide:

 ASSUMPTIONS: